London attractions map

 Walk the top-secret corridors of Churchill War Rooms, discover what life would have been like underground in London during the Second World War.

-The Old Royal Naval College is Sir Christopher Wren's riverside masterpiece: a British landmark encompassing some of the finest buildings in the world.
+The Old Royal Naval College is Sir Christopher Wren's riverside masterpiece: a British Landmark encompassing some of the finest buildings in the world.

 The official residence of the Lord Mayor of London, built in the 18thC in Palladian style.
 Superb reception rooms and banqueting hall.
 Large gold and silver vaults.
 'In-house' guides only permitted...